Indosyl Combi 4/1.25 Tablets

 Taking INDOSYL COMBI 4/1.25 may change the effect of some medicines, and some medicines may affect how well INDOSYL COMBI 4/1.25 works.
 You may need different amounts of your medication or to take different medicines.
 The medicines that may interact with INDOSYL COMBI 4/1.25 include the following:

-- Some anti-inflammatory drugs (including high dose aspirin, ibuprofen) for pain relief.
+- Some anti-inflammatory medicines (including high dose aspirin, ibuprofen) for pain relief.

 - Some steroid medicines.